JessicaWoods03/data_analysis_work/Iris_Solution/info.md

 <br><b>This does not tell what the model is doing, nor does it tell you if it can do
 the job even though the results are reasonable.
 So I began validating and cross-validating this model.</b><br>There were five of these models written out in the same fashion, none those examples show you why those would work to solve it.
 It’s just numbers.
-My work was deleted by a teammate without explainations.
+My work was deleted by a teammate without explainations, I have no ideal who did that?
 <b><h3> Personal note on teamwork:</b><br></h3>
 I don’t think its right to work against someone or argue their logic.
 It’s not team work and it gets you nowhere.
 I forked over a copy of the Iris Code we were working on and continued my work